 Read the rest of the story here

-Danger vs. beauty in the Middle East April 9, 2013Posted by Tracy in : Adventure, Uncategorized , add a comment
+Danger vs. beauty in the Middle East April 9, 2013Posted by Tracy in : Adventure, Uncategorized , 1 comment so far

 Alfred and Joyce Goodman don’t consider themselves adventure travelers; you’re more likely to find them aboard a luxury cruise than a wilderness safari.
 Nevertheless, they came away from a recent cruise through the Middle East with stories that hearkened more from the pages of Sinbad’s fabled voyages than Travel and Leisure.